furk4neg3/MeldFlow/README.md

 What this does:

-* Bootstraps a virtualenv if missing and installs deps.
+* Starts Docker and installs deps.
 * Generates a tiny synthetic dataset.
 * Runs unit tests and a fast train→infer smoke test on the multi‑modal pipeline.